sushma110396/kueue-node-capacity-admission/docs/benchmark.md

 1. Submit all infeasible workloads.
 2. Submit all runnable workloads.

-This models a realistic burst in which infeasible workloads arrive ahead of runnable workloads and compete for the same ClusterQueue quota.
+This models a workload burst in which infeasible workloads arrive before runnable workloads and compete for the same ClusterQueue quota.

 ## Representative Result (30 Infeasible / 30 Runnable)
 ### Baseline Scheduler (Node Capacity-Aware Admission Disabled)